kanza19/Ai394/Project/readme.md

 **"Birds of a feather flock together"**
 We can take the example of **Netflix** as if we have watched a movie whose genre was "animated" so from next time the suggestion box will show us the movies or TV series of the same genre.

+**Naive Bayes** are a group of **supervised** machine learning classification algorithms based on the Bayes theorem.
+It is a simple classification technique, but has high functionality.
+Why they are called **naive** becausue two assumptions are made in this algorithm.
+1)First assumption is characterized in that between the mutually independent.
+2)Second assumption is that each feature is equally important.
+So, when we are using this algorithm for text classification,this looks very ungenuous with the assumptions but it can give good results.

+# Bernoulli:
+Bernoulli model considers only text words appear regardless of whether the number of occurrences, which brings great convenience in the preparation of the final naive Bayes classifier function, to get a few lines of output.

+# GaussianNB:
+**Gaussian Naive Bayes** is a form of Naive Bayes that follows Gaussian normal distribution and supports continuous data.
+It is used with continuous data,an assumption often taken is that the continuous values associated with each class are distributed according to a Gaussian distribution.
+Sometimes we assume:
+-Y is independent
+-X is independent
+- or both.
+Gaussian Naive Bayes supports continuous valued features and models each as conforming to a Gaussian distribution.

 # SVM:

 # MultinomialNB: